natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Overview

-This project uses the IMDb Large Movie Review Dataset to study how word-level happiness scores from the labMT lexicon varies across review rating bands.
-We extracted the review text and rating information from the files and used them to compute happiness scores based on the labMT word list.
-We then compared low-, medium-, and high-rated reviews and estimated uncertainty around these differences.
-Our goal is not to treat the lexicon as emotional truth, but to test how well it works as a measurement instrument on a new corpus.
+This project uses the IMDb Large Movie Review Dataset to study whether review length is associated with differences in lexicon based happiness.
+We extracted review text and metadata from the raw IMDb files, scored each review with the labMT lexicon, and then compared the 1,000 shortest reviews with the 1,000 longest reviews.
+We use bootstrap resampling on these sampled groups to estimate how stable the observed difference in mean happiness is.

 ## Research Question